searxng/searxng/docs/dev/result_types/infobox.rst

    There is still no typing for these result items.
 The templates can be used as orientation until the final typing is complete.

-The infobox is an area where addtional infos shown to the user.
+The :ref:`area info box` is an area where addtional infos shown to the user.

 Fields used in the :origin:`infobox.html
 <searx/templates/simple/elements/infobox.html>`: